A Snapshot of Pancreatic Cancer

 Examples of NCI Activities Relevant to Pancreatic Cancer

-- The Pancreatic Cancer Epidemiology Consortia are three research consortia that bring together scientists from diverse biomedical disciplines to improve understanding of the causes and natural history of pancreatic cancer.
+- The Pancreatic Cancer Epidemiology Consortia are three research consortia that bring together scientists from diverse biomedical disciplines to improve our understanding of the causes and natural history of pancreatic cancer.

 Selected Advances in Pancreatic Cancer Research